NCAA Football 13: Cover

 On February 27, 2012, it was announced that former Baylor quarterback and 2011 Heisman Trophy winner Robert Griffin III will be the cover athlete for the game.
 The cover also features past Heisman Trophy winner Barry Sanders.
 A fan vote beginning March 12 allowed fans to choose between Barry Sanders, Marcus Allen, Doug Flutie, Desmond Howard, Charlie Ward, Andre Ware, Eddie George, and Herschel Walker to appear on the cover alongside Griffin.

 Rule changes

-NCAA Football 13 will include two rule changes which will be taking effect in NCAA Division I (A) FBS games in the 2012–13 season.
-The first rule change is the location of the ball on kickoffs, where the ball will be moved up 5 yards, in conjunction with NFL kickoff standards which took effect in the 2011–12 season.
-Players will also need to stay within 5 yards of the ball on kickoff to prevent a running head start.
-The second rule change affects kickoffs and other free kicks where if a player gets a touchback the ball will start on the 25 yard line instead of the 20.
+NCAA Football 13 includes two rule changes which took effect in NCAA Division I (A) FBS games in the 2012–13 season.
+The first rule change is the location of the ball on kickoffs, where the ball was moved up 5 yards, in conjunction with NFL kickoff standards which took effect in the 2011–12 season.
+Players also need to stay within 5 yards of the ball on kickoff to prevent a running head start.
+The second rule change affected kickoffs and other free kicks where if a player gets a touchback the ball will start on the 25 yard line instead of the 20.